andanas1025/ProgrammingRepo/Interviews/README.md

 ## Tell me about yourself
 Sure!
-I’m Andrés Rubiano, an Android Developer with over 10 years of experience.
+I’m --, an Android Developer with over 10 years of experience.
 I’ve worked on different industries like retail, travel, and entertainment, building scalable and high-quality apps.

 Some highlights from my career: <br>
 I helped improve the Disney Cruise Line app, making it easier for guests to plan their activities onboard. <br>